jpowell127/sweetCarousel/README.md

 ## Installation

-Include the latest version of jquery and jquery.sweetCarousel.min.js just before the closing body tag in your HTML document:
+Include the latest version of jquery and jquery.sweetCarousel.min.js just before the closing body tag in your HTML document and add the included templates folder to your js folder:

 ```html
 <script src="js/jquery.min.js"></script>